mhguo1/TRAPD/README.md

 Please note that if you do not properly separate out multi-allelic varints, TRAPD will automatically remove that variant in later steps.

 **1a) Creating a SNP file**
-A SNP file maps qualifying variants to each gene.
-Qualifying variants are variants that you think may be pathogenic, usually based on minor allele frequency and annotations of predicted effect o the variant (e.g., rare protein-altering variants).
+A SNP file maps qualifying variants to genes.
+Qualifying variants are variants that you think may be pathogenic, usually based on minor allele frequency (e.g., less than 0.1% frequency in a reference population) and annotations of predicted effect of the variant (e.g., rare protein-altering variants).
 You can create a separate SNP file for your cases and controls, or you can make the same SNP file.
-The SNP file for TRAPD has two columns: 1) Column 1 is your gene name, and 2) Column 2 is a comma separated list of variants assigned to that gene.
+The SNP file format for TRAPD has two columns: 1) Column 1 is your gene name, and 2) Column 2 is a comma separated list of variants assigned to that gene.
 A variant can be assigned to multiple genes.
 The header for this file is: "#GENE SNPS".

 To create the SNP file, you must have an annotated vcf from which you define your gene names.
 The vcf does not need to have any genotypes (i.e., can be a sites-only vcf).